clonos/clonos-build/myb/puppet.d/modules/public/stdlib/REFERENCE.md

 Puppet structure
 * [`parsejson`](#parsejson): This function accepts JSON as a string and converts it into the correct Puppet structure.
+* [`parsepson`](#parsepson): This function accepts PSON, a Puppet variant of JSON, as a string and converts it into the correct Puppet structure
 * [`parseyaml`](#parseyaml): This function accepts YAML as a string and converts it into the correct Puppet structure.
 * [`pick`](#pick): This function will return